 You can juggle your figures depending on your time [labour] if you do something in bulk this may cut down your work time overall, cost of materials, buying in bulk brings down prices too.
 Also look at other businesses creating the same as you or similar see what they are charging and compare that to your figures.
 Your pricing process will differ depending on what you are making, by doing a simple search based on what you make should help you find some more information.`

 This section of your business is very important because you are now going to spread your message everywhere.
 It can get overwhelming and time consuming.
 Especially when you are used to just creating your hand-crafted items, now you have to create and promote.
-Well I have written an e-Book that help you in this area, so can concentrate on creating more.
-It also helps you create your business message and profile in a simple way.
-You can read more about it here.
+The Pre-Plan Marketing Kit E-book will help you in this area.
+It helps you create your business message and profile in a simple way.

 This is no longer a hobby and even if you don’t sell anything you see yourself as a business and so will the Inland Revenue.
 The most common option to take is to become self-employed; you need tell the Inland Revenue is.
 Then every tax year you will declare your accounts whether you have made any money or not.
 When you go to their site here, they will guide you though the process.